mitchpaulus/neobem/doc/tutorials.inc.md

+# Tutorials

 Instead of starting with the boring details about installation and reference material, let's jump right into the good stuff.
-This will focus on the basics, giving you a general understanding of what this tool is all about, without worrying too much about the details.^[Took this idea straight from the TikZ-PGF manual.]
+This will focus on the basics, giving you a general understanding of what this tool is all about, without worrying too much about the details.[^tikz]

+[^tikz]: Inspiration from the TikZ-PGF manual.

 ## Tutorial 1: Variables